barrylof/manual/README.md

 # IOT Manual

 ## We are trying to make Herbie
 Herbie is a smart device that reads the humidity in the soil of your plants.
 When you've just watered your plans push the button to define the ideal humidity.
 Once it drops below 30% of it's ideal humidity.
 Herbie will communicate that your plant(s) are thirsty.
-Not only will it show you by light and sound but it will also  make an event in your Google calendar to remind you to water your plant(s).
+Not only will it show you by light but it will also  make an event in your Google calendar to remind you to water your plant(s).
 We are making Herbie with an ESP32 Computer

 Note: This is an experiment and might not be as good as you wish, it's my first time working with an ESP32 board in arduino